brunomaga/brunomaga.github.io/_posts/2017-11-01-Unsupervised-Learning.md

 ---

 <div class="alert alert-primary" role="alert">
 Unlike most posts that provide a thorough study on a particular subject, this post provides a very high level description of several unsupervised learning methods that I came across.
-Its content is continuously updated.
+Its content may not be entirely correct and is continuously updated.
 </div>

 ### Foreword: Hebbian Learning